zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 title: .NET
 ---

-This integration guide shows you how to integrate **ZITADEL** into your .NET application.
+This guide shows you how to integrate **ZITADEL** into your .NET application.
 It demonstrates how to fetch some data from the ZITADEL management API.

-At the end of the guide you should have an application able to read the details of your organization.
+At the end of the guide, you should have an application that can read the details of your organization.

-If you need any other information about the .NET SDK go to the [documentation](https://caos.github.io/zitadel-net/) of the SDK itself.
+If you need any other information about the .NET SDK, go to the [.NET SDK documentation](https://caos.github.io/zitadel-net/).

 ## Prerequisites

-The client [SDK](https://github.com/caos/zitadel-net) will handle all necessary OAuth 2.0 requests and send the required headers to the ZITADEL API.
+The client [SDK](https://github.com/caos/zitadel-net) handles all necessary OAuth 2.0 requests and sends the required headers to the ZITADEL API.

-All that is required, is a service account with an Org Owner (or another role, depending on the needed api requests) role assigned and its key JSON.
+You'll need a service account assigned with the Org-owner role.
+(or another role, depending on the needed API requests).
+You'll also need the account's service key in a JSON file.

-However, we recommend you read the guide on [how to access ZITADEL API](../../guides/api/access-zitadel-apis) and the associated guides for a basic knowledge of :
+For background information, we recommend reading the guide on [how to access ZITADEL API](../../guides/api/access-zitadel-apis) and the associated guides for a basic knowledge of :
  - [Recommended Authorization Flows](../../guides/authorization/oauth-recommended-flows)
  - [Service Users](../../guides/authentication/serviceusers)